LivelyCarpet87-v2/INFOSec/KingOfTheHill/README.md

 3. Please do not attack the hosting computer.

 4. Everything in the scope is fair game.

 ## Scope

-1. The hill webpage.
+1. The game element webpages.

-2. Forms in the hill webpage.

-2. Redirects from the hill webpage.
+2. Other players (no violence but trickery allowed).